cycle/docs/advanced/timestamp.md

 > While we can set column values directly in `Insert` command we have to use the alternative method `registerAppendix` for `Update`.
 Such method will only push changes to the database if any other entity field has changes (for example if entity FK has been updated through the relation).

 ## Automatically Define Columns
-You can use annotated entites extension to automatically declare needed column from inside your mapper:
+You can use annotated entities extension to automatically declare needed column from inside your mapper:

 ```php
 /**